brianliu03/motif-lab/README.md

 ## System Design

-The engine is organized as a simple pipeline:
+The engine is organized as follows:

 ```text
 .motif text